We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most people think they have good boundaries.
 But when pressed, they can’t often explain what their boundaries are — let alone maintain positive ones.
 Today’s guest, Nancy Kalina Gomez, explains that boundaries aren’t about being defensive or hostile.
 Healthy boundaries strengthen our ability to honor our needs and wants, showing the world how we expect to be treated.

 Gomez also discusses how to communicate those boundaries without offending our loved ones.
+Listen Now!

 Nancy Kalina Gomez is a bilingual professional with 25+ years of experience as a clinician.
 She earned a master’s degree in clinical and counseling psychology from Teacher’s College, Columbia University.
 Prior to that, she specialized in clinical psychology with adults/adolescents at The George Washington University where she completed the required academic coursework toward a PsyD.